Privacy law: Enforcement and impact

+A handful of lists and databases help risk managers research U.S. state and federal laws that define liability.
+The Perkins Coie Security Breach Notification Chart is a set of articles (one per state) that define data breach notification requirements among U.S. states.
+The NCSL Security Breach Notification Laws is a list of U.S. state statutes that define data breach notification requirements.

 Uzbekistan

 Though the right to privacy exists in several regulations, the most effective privacy protections come in the form of constitutional articles of Uzbekistan.
 Varying aspects of the right to privacy are protected in different ways by different situations.

 Vietnam

 Vietnam, lacking a general data protection law, relies on Civil Code regulations relating to personal data protection.
 Specifically, the Code "protects information relating to the private life of a person."
 The 2006 Law on Information Technology protects personal information, such as name, profession, phone number, and email address, and declares that organizations may only use this information for a "proper purpose".
 The legislation, however, does not define what qualifies as proper.
 The 2005 Law on Electronic Transactions protects personal information during electronic transactions by prohibiting organizations and individuals from disclosing "part or all of information related to private and personal affairs ... without prior agreement."
 The 2010 Law on Protection of Consumers' Rights provides further protection for consumer information, but it does not define the scope of that information or create a data protection authority; additionally, it is only applicable in the private sector.

 In 2015, the Vietnam legislature introduced the Law on Information Security, which ensures better information safety and protection online and in user's computer software.
 It took effect on 1 July 2016 and is Vietnam's first overarching data protection legislation.